Call For A FREE Consultation

 Before 1970, the states followed a Uniform Commercial Code (UCC), created to simplify, clarify, and update commerce and trade laws.
 However, because it primarily applied to commercial transactions between businesses, it didn’t adequately consider the specific needs of consumers or offer enough protection.
 California recognized this issue early on and developed one of the nation’s strongest lemon laws to address consumer concerns.

-California’s Song-Beverly Consumer Warranty Act was introduced to limit the number of repair attempts manufacturers have for defective consumer goods.
+California’s Song-Beverly Consumer Warranty Act was introduced to limit the number of repair attempts manufacturers can make on defective consumer goods.
 If unsuccessful, they must either replace the goods or refund the purchase price.
 This is the primary remedy provided by lemon laws today.

 1975: Federal Lemon Law